ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 ======================================================================
 Overview

 This program is what is called a "command line utility".
+To install and use the exe single file version:

 To use it:
+*  Create a working folder on your disk.

+*  Copy these files from the downloaded zip file to the working folder- TestExternalFiles.exe
+      RM-Python-config.ini

-1:  Edit the supplied text file named "RM-Python-config.ini".
-(Hereinafter
-    referred to, simply, as the "ini file".)
+*   Edit the supplied text file named "RM-Python-config.ini".
+(Hereinafter referred to, simply, as the "config file".)
     The utility needs to know where the RM database file is located, which functions to perform, and where to create the report file.
     Editing the ini file can be done using the Windows NotePad app.

-2:  Double click the TestExternalFiles file.
-This momentarily displays the
-    black command console window and at the same time, generates the report text file.
+*   Double click the TestExternalFiles file.
+This momentarily displays the black command console window and at the same time, generates the report text file.